Goldenbeak21/CD-Lab/8/README.md

 Lline_table_start0:
 ```

-We can see that each instruction has additional information of line-no, coloumn-no and file in which it corresponds to.
+We can see that each instruction has additional information of `line-no`, `coloumn-no` and `file` in which it corresponds to.
 This helps in debugging.